 Brian Sampson’s Butchers

 On Budleigh Salterton High Street you can find local family business, Brian Sampson’s Butchers.
 Brian just happens to be an approved supplier of Quality Standard Mark Beef, and a man with a real passion for provenance.
 He cut us a rolled rib from a side of beef he had hanging in his fridge which came from a local Longhorn herd.
-Mrs. Otter Vale and Brian got chatting, and well, as it’s Great British Beef Week, we should tell you some beef about our local butcher!
+Brian got chatting, and well, as it’s Great British Beef Week, we should tell you some beef about our local butcher!